bhopals/apache-kafka/01-intro.md

 - Stream Processing - Kafka's low latency enables stream processing
 - Batching - It's store and forward capability enables Batch applications.
 The consumers do not need to consume the message immediately, as Kafka acts as a buffer.

+#### Kafka Use Cases

+- Kafka enables a range of use cases both in Batch Processing and Real-time Streaming
+- USE CASES

+  - Asynchronous Messaging between services - It provides better reliability and manages back pressure on the server side.
+It provides low-latency enough for browser based realtime applications.
+  - Real time stream Processing - As messages are received in Kafka, consumers can consume them in real time, process them and trigger real time actions.

+  - Logging and Monitoring - Kafka queues can be used to log messages and alerts.
+One consumer can archive these messages in a persistent store, Another can look for key exceptions in real time and trigger alerts.

+  - Event Sourcing - Kafka enables the event sourcing pattern where the state of the entity can be determined using the events generator about the states of that entity.

+  - Realtime Analytics - Kafka enables realtime analytics.
+An Apache Spark and Apache Flink consumer can listen to the messages in real time and generate windows aggregation, analyze trends and generate triggers, metrics, and actions.
+This can be used to update realtime dashboards.

 ### Keywords

 - Building Distriuted Services